mhaack/mh-site/src/posts/2022-11-22-the-moving-spiders.md

 images:
   feature: /images/halloween-spiders.jpg
   height: h-96
-date: 2022-11-22
+date: 2022-11-15
 ---
 ## Little spiders on your shoulder

 For this year's Halloween project I built something without pumpkins.
 The small moving spiders are to scare our guests.
 During the party, we placed it over the buffet table.
 A second one was placed in such a way that it reached down to the kids' shoulders when they were standing at the buffet and didn't suspect anything.
-Using small motors the spiders automatically moved up and down.
+Using small motors, the spiders moved up and down on their own.

 https://www.youtube.com/watch?v=wgdrPl0-C9E

 ## Parts & Tools

-The following components are needed:
+The following components & tools are needed to assemble the project:

 * ESP8266 ([Wemos D1 mini](/the-world-of-wemos-d1-mini-boards/), Nodemcu) or ESP32
 * [L298 dual motor bridge board](https://www.aliexpress.com/item/1005004428326464.html)